jayce504/automating-aws-with-python/README.md

 # automating-aws-with-python
-Repository for automating AWS with Python
+Repository for automating AWS with Python for TrialFile Site